Fundament-Software/scopes/doc/cpp_users.rst

 template is only instantiated once.

-When objects are compiled through `compile-object`, only functions exported through the scope argument, and all functions they depend on, are guaranteed to be included.
+When objects are compiled through `compile-object`, only functions exported through the scope argument are guaranteed to be included, and all functions they depend on.
 Objects are complete.
-Previously generated functions will not be externally defined, but will be redefined as private functions within the object's translation unit.
+Previously generated functions will not be externally defined, but will be redefined as private functions within the objects translation unit.
 The same rules apply to global variables.

 Using Third Party Libraries
 ---------------------------

-With C/C++, third party libraries are typically built in a separate build process provided by their developer, either as static or shared libraries.
-Their definitions are made available through include files that an author can embed into translation units using the ``#include`` preprocessing command.
-The libraries' precompiled symbols are typically merged into the executable during linking or at runtime, either when the process is mapped into memory or function pointers are loaded manually from the library.
+With C/C++, third party libraries are typically built in a separate build process provided by the libraries developer, either as static or shared libraries.
+Their definitions are made available through include files that one can embed into one's own translation units using the ``#include`` preprocessing command.
+The libraries' precompiled symbols are merged into the executable during linking or at runtime, either when the process is mapped into memory or function pointers are loaded manually from the library.

 Scopes provides a module system which allows shipping libraries as sources.
 Any scopes source file can be imported as a module.
 When a module is first imported using `import` or `using import`, its main body is compiled and executed.
-The returned scope which contains the module's exported functions and types is cached under the module's name and returned to the importing program.
+The returned scope which contains the modules' exported functions and types is cached under the modules name and returned to the importing program.
-The module's functions and types are now available to the program and can be embedded directly into its translation unit.
-No code is generated until the libraries' or module's functions are actually used.
+The modules' functions and types are now available to the program and can be embedded directly into its translation unit.
+No code is generated until the libraries' functions are actually used.

 Scopes also supports embedding existing third party C libraries in the classical way, using `include`, `load-library` and `load-object`::